SumoLogic/sumologic-documentation/docs/cse/integrations/enrichments-and-indicators.md

 **Not Flagged** is not the default value (which is no indicator at all).
 Cloud SIEM will not automatically determine the indicator value; enrichments must explicitly set it.
 :::

-For more information, see [Threat indicators in Cloud SIEM](/docs/platform-services/threat-intelligence-indicators/#threat-indicators-in-cloud-siem).
+For more information, see [Threat Intelligence Indicators in Cloud SIEM](/docs/platform-services/threat-intelligence/threat-indicators-in-cloud-siem/).

 ## Enrichment attributes